bhattaditya/bhattaditya/README.md

 - 👋 Hi, I’m @bhattaditya
-- 👀 I’m interested in Software Developemnt
+- 👀 I’m interested in Software Developement
-- 🌱 I’m currently learning Spring boot
+- 🌱 I’m currently learing frontend integration with backend

 <!---
 bhattaditya/bhattaditya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.